 Hopes were high for a government program designed to train aged-care nurses to better manage oral health in the elderly.
 So a decade on, have things improved?
 Cameron Cooper reports

-Checking the teeth and oral hygiene of older Australians living in residential care, Jayne Braunsteiner doesn’t like what she sees.
+Checking the teeth and oral hygiene of older people living in residential care, Jayne Braunsteiner doesn’t like what she sees.

 Oral thrush.
 Teeth and dentures that have not been brushed or cleaned for days or weeks.
 And, in extreme cases, dental care neglect that could lead to life-threatening health conditions such as aspiration pneumonia.